 - Biodegradable: a term which refers to a product’s ability to break down naturally in the environment via bacteria or other living organisms; note: in the US, this term is not regulated, so many brands can falsely claim they sell biodegradable products

-- Single-Use: a term which refers to a product which may be used once before being thrown out.
+- Single-Use: a term that refers to a product which may be used once before being thrown out.
 Examples include Q-Tips, plastic plates, makeup remover wipes

 - Sustainable: products that are eco-conscious and focused on maintaining ecological balance through ethical and biodegradable ingredient sourcing that avoids natural resource overconsumption